Screening too many chemicals to count

 To address this problem, we exploit the fact that we only want the highest scoring structures from a library.
 This is a very similar situation to online marketing or advertising matching, in which recommendations need to be made from relatively little data.
 There is a deep understanding of the methods that succeed in such a task.
 One prominent example is also one of the oldest and most versatile - Thompson sampling.

 We’ll explore how Thompson sampling can be used to score chemical structures without enumerating them, and how it can be applied to the problem of virtual screening in drug discovery.
-For this application in chemistry, we’ll use a convenient implementation from a recent paper (Klarich et al. 2024).
+For this application in chemistry, we’ll use a convenient implementation from a recent paper (Klarich et al. 2024), which is proving to be a valuable tool to exponentially amplify the power virtual of screening, by screening over fragments rather than over structures explicitly.

 Defining a chemical space implicitly